danielgak/rust-exercises/NOTES.md

 - **Byte** - (u8 only) b'A'
 - Numeric literals can use `_` as a visual separator to make the number easier to read, such as `1_000`
 - In debug mode Rust includes checks for integer overflow that cause your program to panic at runtime
 - Compiling in release mode with the --release flag, Rust does not include checks for integer overflow that cause panics.
-Relying on integer overflow’s wrapping behavior is considered an error.
+Relying on integer overflow's wrapping behavior is considered an error.

 ### Compound Types